happy-armin/magi/README.md

 Triggers are mechanisms that allow certain functions to be automatically executed in response to specific events or actions within the system.
 For example, when a function is added or updated, a trigger can initiate the generation of a description for that function.

-Triggers enhance the autonomy of BabyAGI by enabling automated workflows and reducing the need for manual intervention.
+Triggers enhance the autonomy of magi by enabling automated workflows and reducing the need for manual intervention.
 However, it's essential to manage triggers carefully to avoid unintended recursive executions or conflicts between dependent functions.

 ## Dashboard

-The BabyAGI dashboard offers a user-friendly interface for managing functions, monitoring executions, and handling configurations.
+The magi dashboard offers a user-friendly interface for managing functions, monitoring executions, and handling configurations.
 Key features include:

 - **Function Management:** Register, deregister, and update functions directly from the dashboard.